Fed to begin slowing economic aid as inflation worries rise

 According to the Chicago Mercantile Exchange’s FedWatch tool, market traders now expect at least two rate hikes during 2022.

-The changing expectations reflect a central bank that is rapidly shifting from an effort to boost the economy and encourage more hiring to one that is increasingly focused on rising inflation.
+The changing expectations reflect a central bank that is rapidly shifting from an effort to boost the economy and encourage more hiring to one that is focused on rising inflation.
 Prices jumped in September from a year earlier at the fastest pace in three decades.
-The Fed now faces the delicate task of winding down its low-rate policies, which it hopes will slow inflation, without doing that so rapidly as to weaken the job market or even cause another recession.
+The Fed now faces the delicate task of winding down its ultra-low-rate policies, which it hopes will slow inflation, without doing it so rapidly as to weaken the job market or even cause another recession.

+At a news conference Wednesday, Chair Jerome Powell stressed that the outlook for inflation looks highly uncertain, limiting the ability of the Fed to tailor its policies in response.
+He suggested that inflation should slow sometime next year as supply bottlenecks ease but that the Fed cannot be certain that it will.

-In its statement Wednesday, the Fed slightly altered its long-standing language on inflation to raise the possibility that high prices could prove longer-lasting.
-Previously, it had said inflation was “elevated, largely reflecting transitory factors,” notably supply shortages as the economy has swiftly recovered from the recession.
+In its statement, the Fed slightly altered its long-standing language on inflation to acknowledge the risk that high prices could prove longer-lasting.
+Previously, it had said inflation was “elevated, largely reflecting transitory factors,” notably supply shortages as the economy has swiftly recovered from the pandemic recession.
 Now, it says, elevated inflation largely reflects “factors that are expected to be transitory.”

-That change echoes recent shifts in Chair Jerome Powell’s public remarks, in which he has acknowledged that inflation has endured longer than expected and that risks of higher inflation remain.

-At the same time, the Fed’s latest statement suggested that the officials still think shortages of materials and labor are major factors in the rise in inflation — factors that would presumably ease over time.
+That change echoes recent shifts in Powell’s public remarks, in which he has acknowledged that inflation has endured longer than expected and that risks of higher inflation remain.
+At the same time, the Fed’s latest statement suggested that the officials still regard shortages of materials and labor as major factors in the rise in inflation — factors that would presumably ease over time.

-“Supply and demand imbalances related to the pandemic and the reopening of the economy,” the statement said, “have contributed to sizable price increases in some sectors.”
+At his news conference, Powell suggested that the Fed feels less sure now of whether the rise in inflation remains due mainly to short-term factors.
+An array of uncertainties that have complicated the inflation picture, he said, include how much COVID-19 may or may not hinder the economy in the coming months.

 The economy has steadily recovered from the pandemic recession, although growth and hiring stumbled in the July-September quarter, partly because a surge in delta cases discouraged many people from traveling, shopping and eating out.

-Many economists say they’re hopeful that with vaccinations increasing and the delta wave fading, job growth will pick up in October from September’s weak pace.
+Many economists say they’re hopeful that with vaccinations increasing and the delta wave fading, job growth rebounded in October from September’s weak pace.
 The October jobs report will be released Friday.

 Last week, the government reported that prices surged 4.4% in September from a year earlier — the fastest 12-month increase since 1991.
 Yet while inflation is running hot, the job market isn’t back to full strength.
 The unemployment rate was 4.8% in September, above its pre-pandemic level of 3.5%.
 And roughly 5 million fewer people have jobs now than did before the pandemic.